 This past weekend they took a trip to our Rutgers field stations!
 At the Cape Shore Lab (left photo), they learned about oysters, shorebirds, and horseshoe crabs.
 They were introduced to plants, fire, and amphibians in the Pinelands (center), and they explored old growth forest at Hutcheson Memorial Forest (right).
 Finally, at the marine field station, they learned about coastal ecology by testing out the beach seine and bottom trawl in Great Bay.
 We hope they had fun and we look forward to getting to know them all at EcoGSA!
 Congratulations to Andrew Aldercotte and Dylan Simpson for their recent pub in Insect Conservation and Diversity!

 Their paper is titled "Crop visitation by wild bees declines over an 8-year time series: A dramatic trend, or just dramatic between-year variation?"
 To summarize, Dylan says: "We found that, across an eight year study, wild bee visitation rates to watermelon declined by a dramatic 58%!
 However, visitation rates were highly variable year-to-year.
 As a result, we could not actually determine whether the decline we observed was indicative of a larger trend, or just an artifact of regular population fluctuations."
-Check out the paper here at this link: https://doi.org/10.1111/icad.12589 And you can read more about their work on Twitter too! @AndrewSKADI, @dylantux, @rachael_winfree Congratulations to Seth for his recent publication in the International Journal for Parasitology!
-Seth studies the reproductive behavior and ecology of monogenea (ectoparasitic flatworms) on bluegill, a type of freshwater sunfish.
-His paper is about parasite body size/density relationships and how it relates to reproduction.
+Check out the paper here at this link: https://doi.org/10.1111/icad.12589 And you can read more about their work on Twitter too! @AndrewSKADI, @dylantux, @rachael_winfree |

 We seek to further the social, cultural, academic and research interests of the students in the graduate program in Ecology and Evolution and act as a link between the graduate students and the faculty.
 Archives